akashbasina02-cloud/AutoCAD-Basic-Drawings/README.md

 7.    solids-development → unfolded solids

-8.    orthographic-projection → orthographic views from isometric
+8.   main (or) orthographic-projection → orthographic views from isometric